Election-Tech-Initiative/electionguard-ui/README.md

 [![Azure_Deploy_Workflow](https://github.com/microsoft/electionguard-ui/actions/workflows/azure_deploy.yml/badge.svg)](https://github.com/microsoft/electionguard-ui/actions/workflows/azure_deploy.yml) [![license](https://img.shields.io/github/license/microsoft/electionguard)](https://github.com/microsoft/electionguard-ui/blob/main/LICENSE)

 This repository is a "reference implementation" of ElectionGuard UI written using Typescript and Lerna.
 This is a Monorepo using Lerna which has multiple packages.
 These packages can be compiled and released separately.
-The websites and the component library use ReactComponents of this library can also be used to construct frontend implementations that need to talk to the [ElectionGuard server API](https://github.com/microsoft/electionguard-api-python).
+The websites and the component library use ReactComponents.
+This library can also be used to construct frontend implementations that need to talk to the [ElectionGuard server API](https://github.com/microsoft/electionguard-api-python).

 ## 📁 In This Repository